Jack Kralick

-John Francis Kralick (/ˈkreɪlɪk/ KRAY-lik) (June 1, 1935 – September 18, 2012) was a professional baseball player who pitched in the Major Leagues from 1959 to 1967.
+John Francis Kralick (/ˈkreɪlɪk/ KRAY-lik) (June 1, 1935 – September 18, 2012) was an American professional baseball player who pitched in the Major Leagues from 1959 to 1967.
 He participated in 235 games in the course of an eight-year career that included stints with the Washington Senators / Minnesota Twins and Cleveland Indians.
 During that time, he earned 67 wins and 65 losses, accumulating a record of 668 strikeouts, with an ERA of 3.56 in 125 games and 1,218 innings pitched.

 Early years

 Kralick was born in Youngstown, Ohio, an industrial town with a strong amateur baseball tradition, and attended Michigan State University.
 Early in his professional career, he gained recognition as a pitcher for a farm team connected to the Northern League.
 On August 8, 1956, Kralick pitched a 5–0 seven-inning no-hitter for the Duluth–Superior White Sox in a match against the Fargo–Moorhead Twins.

 But the parent Chicago White Sox released Kralick during the middle of the 1958 minor-league season, and he was signed as a free agent by the Washington Senators' organization.